nursyabnii/contact-app/README.md

 # contact-app

 ## How To Use
-1. Open Terminal or Gitbash in Visual Studio Code
+1. Open Gitbash in Visual Studio Code
 2. Type node app, you can see app command
    <br>
   Commands: